Karate benefits for Kids

 Build Self-Esteem and Confidence.

-Learning and developing new skills increases children’s self-esteem, confidence, and social developing.
+Learning and developing new skills increases children’s self-esteem, confidence, and social development.
 They’ll also need to learn to work as a team with other students and overcome shyness, getting in this way more confidence.

 Work on Goal-Setting and Self-Improvement.